geo-python/site/source/index.rst

 .. admonition:: Step by step instructions with cloud computing!

     The materials are written in a way that you can follow them step by step exactly as they are written, as long as you use the cloud computing resources that we provide for you (unfortunately **for Uni.
 Helsinki people** only).
-Read more about our cloud computing environment from `here <https://github.com/Python-for-geo-people/Lesson-1-Course-Environment/blob/master/Background/course-environment-components.md>`_.
+Read more about our cloud computing environment from :doc:`here <lessons/L1/course-environment-components>`.
     If you work from your own computer, **you need to adjust the file paths to the data** accordingly.

 .. admonition:: For teachers